The 2023 RE Report Card

 A review of the performance of Religious Education

-We’ve graded the performance of schools, government and the subject itself in a comprehensive review of five years of data.
+We’ve graded the performance of schools, government and the subject itself in a comprehensive review of over five years of data.
 The data comes from a variety of sources, including an Ofsted subject report, public surveys, school workforce data, freedom of information requests, and interviews with teachers and students.
-It is the biggest ‘state of RE’ report for five years.

-Despite a recent dip in GCSE entries, more students than ever are studying a full course RS GCSE and the subject is growing in popularity at A Level.
+Despite a recent dip in A level entries, more students than ever are studying a full course RS GCSE.
 We need to ensure students receive the high quality provision they deserve.

 Understanding different worldviews – and their own – is a key skill for young people.
 Research reveals this is a skill that continues to be valued in society.